Adaptively Clustering Neighbor Elements for Image-Text Generation: Related Works

 \textbf{Image Captioning (IC).} IC aims to generate descriptions according to the given images.
 Typically, an encoder-decoder paradigm is used to convert visual inputs to sequence outputs.
-In the early stage, image features are extracted by CNN-based encoders, as the input of the RNN-based decoders ~\cite{anderson2018bottom,rennie2017self,vinyals2015show,karpathy2015deep}.
-For example, Up-Down~\cite{anderson2018bottom} employs a Faster R-CNN~\cite{faster2015towards} to extract image region features and LSTM networks to generate sentences.

-Nowadays, Transformer-based models have shown their might in Neural Language Process (NLP) and replace RNN-based decoders in IC~\cite{Li_2019_ICCV,herdade2019image,huang2019attention}.
-Subsequently, more advanced Transformer-based decoders are proposed, \eg, $\mathcal{M}^2$ Transformer~\cite{cornia2020meshed} proposes a meshed-memory Transformer to interact with the low-level and high-level features; X-Linear Transformer~\cite{pan2020x} selectively capitalizes the visual information from image regions by bilinear pooling.
+Nowadays, Transformer-based models have shown their might and replace RNN-based decoders in IC~\cite{Li_2019_ICCV,herdade2019image,huang2019attention}.
+Subsequently, more advanced Transformer-based decoders are proposed, \eg $\mathcal{M}^2$ Transformer~\cite{cornia2020meshed} proposes a meshed-memory Transformer to interact with the low-level and high-level features.

-However, these models still use CNN-based feature extractors.
-More recently, witnessing the boom of Vision Transformers (ViT)~\cite{dosovitskiy2020vit, liu2021swin}, researchers use ViT-based visual encoders for captioning.
-For instance, CPTR~\cite{liu2021cptr} introduces grid-based features that are extracted by ViT~\cite{dosovitskiy2020vit} instead of using the ROI-based features; DLCT~\cite{luo2021dual} fuses the ROI-based features with the grid-based features to overcome the shortcoming of both features.
-Besides that, some models exploit the knowledge distilled from Vision-Language BERTs for better captions~\cite{lee2020vilbertscore}.
-VinVL~\cite{zhang2021vinvl} and GRIT~\cite{nguyen2022grit} propose the object detection model in IC.
-ClipCAP~\cite{mokady2021clipcap} and LEMON~\cite{hu2022scaling} introduce large-scale pretraining on IC.
-Noteworthy, the methods above employ the ViT~\cite{dosovitskiy2020vit} or Swin Transformer~\cite{liu2021swin} as their backbone.
-Thus, our ACF adopts the Swin Transformer as our encoder backbone.
+More recently, witnessing the boom of Vision Transformers (ViT)~\cite{dosovitskiy2020vit}, researchers use ViT-based visual encoders for captioning.
+Early attempts such as CPTR\cite{liu2021cptr} replace ROI-based features with ViT-extracted grid-based features, while DLCT~\cite{luo2021dual} combines ROI-based and grid-based representations to complement each other’s strengths.
+Beyond visual encoders, some works leverage knowledge distillation from Vision-Language BERTs~\cite{lee2020vilbertscore} to enhance caption quality.
+VinVL~\cite{zhang2021vinvl} integrates object detection into the captioning pipeline, whereas EHAT~\cite{10490218} extends the task to cross-lingual captioning within a unified model.
+For dense captioning, DCMSTRD~\cite{DCMSTRD} introduces a multi-scale module to directly generate region descriptions without explicit matching.
+Clus~\cite{fayou2024clustering} improves semantic alignment by clustering image and text features into coherent pairs.
+In addition, reinforcement learning~\cite{rennie2017self,Zheng_fcs} has been employed to refine captions based on sequence-level rewards.
+Large-scale pretraining has also become a powerful paradigm~\cite{Yongliang_fcs}, as demonstrated by ClipCap~\cite{mokady2021clipcap}, LEMON~\cite{hu2022scaling}, PL-UIC~\cite{zhu2023prompt}, and BLIP-2~\cite{li2023blip}.
+Notably, most of these approaches adopt ViT~\cite{dosovitskiy2020vit} or Swin Transformer~\cite{liu2021swin} as their backbone.